Months of QA, completed in hours with OwlityAI.

 Can incur higher long-term costs due to maintenance efforts and the need for continuous manual updates.

-This table is incomplete because autonomous testing has many more features and advantages.
+This table is incomplete because AI testing has many more features and advantages.
 For example, scalability and long-term financial benefits.

 Autonomous testing vs. Traditional testing